emicklei/melrose/docs/install.md

 [Home](https://emicklei.github.io/melrose)

-# Download
+## Download

-Due to increased restrictions and costs of releasing non-commercial packages for the Apple Mac OSX and Microsoft Windows plaform, I can no longer provide pre-build binaries.
-Contact me if you want a commercial, supported version.
+Due to increased restrictions and costs of releasing non-commercial packages for the Apple Mac OSX and Microsoft Windows plaform, I can only provide unsigned pre-build binaries for Apple Mac OSX.
+You can download a version from the published [releases](https://github.com/emicklei/melrose/releases).
+Contact me if you want a commercial, signed and supported version.

-# Install from source
+## Install from source

 In order to work with `melrōse` on your operating system, the following components need to be installed: